azemitis/crefobirojs/README.md

 ## Installation

-To install Bank appllication, follow these steps.
+To install the application, follow these steps.

 Clone the repository to your local machine using the following command: